itsadityasai/MoneyBat/README.md

 - Logs date of spending automatically
 - Logs what you've spent money on
-- Automatically calculates remaining amounts & keeps track of pretty much everything.
+- Automatically calculates remaining amounts
 - Doesn't require access to any accounts, just 5 minutes of your time
 - Fast & Easy to use
 - Logs are neat and easy to understand
 - Easy Update & Reset
 - All files are stored locally so information is totally private
+- Works on any windows system that supports batch (.bat) scripts and will prolly work on Linux and Mac too with Wine

 ----